GoogleCloudPlatform/puppet-google-compute/README.md

     upload
     an SSL key and certificate to the load balancer to serve secure connections from the user.
+* [`gcompute_subnetwork`][]:
+    A VPC network is a virtual version of the traditional physical networks that exist within and between physical data centers.
+A VPC network provides connectivity for your Compute Engine virtual machine (VM) instances, Container Engine containers, App Engine Flex services, and other network-related resources.
+    Each GCP project contains one or more VPC networks.
+Each VPC network is a
+    global entity spanning all GCP regions.
+This global VPC network allows VM
+    instances and other resources to communicate with each other via internal,
+    private IP addresses.
+    Each VPC network is subdivided into subnets, and each subnet is contained
+    within a single region.
+You can have more than one subnet in a region for
+    a given VPC network.
+Each subnet has a contiguous private RFC1918 IP space.
+You create instances, containers, and the like in these subnets.
+    When you create an instance, you must create it in a subnet, and the instance draws its internal IP address from that subnet.
+    Virtual machine (VM) instances in a VPC network can communicate with instances in all other subnets of the same VPC network, regardless of region, using their RFC1918 private IP addresses.
+You can isolate portions
+    of the network, even entire subnets, using firewall rules.

 ### About output only properties